SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

  ## Summary

  We have done the configuration for the reference application.
-We created the instances for the required services and deployed the application to our SAP Cloud Platform space.
+We created the instances for the required services and deployed the application to our SAP BTP space.
 In the next steps we configure the eventing on cloud and on-premise and then we are ready to run the application.